 Need a new Building?
 7 Steps to a Good Decision

-Step 1: How Big?
+Step 1: How Big and How Much?

 Step 2: How Warm/How Cool?

-Legacy designs, manufactures and installs buildings that can be open-air, like a large shade structure, and completely closed and insulated like a traditional structure.
-If you need to control the climate inside your structure, we provide completely insulated buildings for the hottest and coldest climates and everything in-between.
-If you don’t need the structure to be insulated, you can get the benefits of the natural light that comes through the fabric roof and walls.
+- If you need to control the climate inside your structure, consider using completely insulated buildings for the hottest and coldest climates (and everything in between).
+If you don’t need the structure to be insulated, you can still benefit from the natural light that can come through the fabric roof and walls.

 Step 3: Permanent or Temporary?